 I could still speak!
 The last time this happened I was screaming “It’s Nadin’s turn” but no sound was coming from my mouth.
 Taking deep breaths, I decided to test out my voice.

-“Hello” I timidly said and what happened next was hella weird.
-My voice wasn’t gone, but, it felt like I was a ventriloquist.
+“Hello” I timidly said. and what happened next was incredibly strange.
+My voice wasn’t gone, but, it wasn’t coming directly from me.
+It felt like I was a ventriloquist.

 Something was definitely wrong.
-So I grabbed my medicine, grabbed my roommate and went to the emergency room.
-In the emergency room, I got jabbed with a million and one needles, had doctor after doctor come in and talk to the ‘fascinating case’ and had a CAT scan done.
+I grabbed my medicine, grabbed my roommate and went to the emergency room.
+Inside the emergency room, I got jabbed by a million and one needles, had doctor after doctor come in and talk to the ‘fascinating case’ and had a CAT scan done.

 6 hours later, most of the symptoms I was feeling had significantly reduced.
 I was feeling back to normal, albeit sleep deprived.
 I had been administered an IV and rested.
 After 1 more hour of observation, the doctors came in with a final diagnosis.
-They said I had a TIA (Transiennt Ischemic Attack), also known as a mini-stroke.
-They said the TIA was definitely not caused by me not taking my medication, phew!
+They said I had a TIA (Transient Ischemic Attack), also known as a mini-stroke.

-However, the worrying/terrifying/crappy thing is that a TIA is often a warning sign for a future stroke.
+However, the worrying thing is; a TIA is often a warning sign for a future stroke.
 The doctors have absolutely no idea what caused this TIA.
-The doctors have absolutely no idea whether or not I am going to have another more dangerous stroke.
+The doctors have absolutely no idea whether I am going to have another more dangerous stroke.
 The doctors have absolutely no idea if they can stop another stroke from happening.
 The doctors have absolutely no idea if the next one is going to kill me.
 The doctors don’t know anything!
-I mean I’m 22 years old and I’ve already had one major stroke and one mini-stroke, how much more of this can I take?!
+I’m 22 years old and I’ve already had one major stroke and one mini-stroke, how much more of this can I take?!

-You are seriously one of the strongest people that I know.
 You are dealing with a hell of a lot right now Mugabi.
 How many people can say that their worst fears ever in life were realized more than once?
-How many can say that despite everything, they handled facing their worst fears multiple times with such grace?
 You are incredibly terrified right now, I get that.
-Never mistake fear for weakness.
 You are alone, without family or close friends in a place you have barely been in for a few months.
 You are encountering a terrifying medical emergency.
 You are in an incredibly stressful situation (having to deal with this on finals week of all times).

 Ugh.
 I wish I could be more reassuring right now, but I have like zero neurological knowledge.
 Always know you can tell me anything.
 I’m so incredibly sorry that you’re dealing with this, but if there’s anything I can do for you, don’t hesitate to ask.
 I’m your sister from another African mister.
 You’re my brother from another African mother